emberjs/rfcs/active/0000-engines.md

 Besides its routing map, an engine does not share any other resources with its parent by default.
 Engines maintain their own registries and containers, which ensure that they stay isolated.
-However, some explicit sharing of resources between engines and parents should be allowed.
+However, some explicit sharing of resources between engines and parents is allowed.

 #### Engine / parent dependencies